Experimentally bounding deviations from quantum theory in the landscape of generalized probabilistic theories: Self-consistent tomography in the GPT framework

 Our estimate of the realized GPT state space, $\mathcal{\tilde{S}}_{\rm realized}$, and our estimate of the realized GPT effect space, $\mathcal{\tilde{E}}_{\rm realized}$, are displayed in Fig.~\ref{fg:spaces}(a)-(c).
-Omitting the first column of $\tilde{S}^{\rm realized}$ (because it contains no information), we visualize the realized GPT state space by plotting the last three entries of each row of $\tilde{S}^{\rm realized}$ in a 3-dimensional space (the solid light blue polytope in Fig.~\ref{fg:spaces}(a)).
-As all four rows of $\tilde{E}^{\rm realized}$ contain information, the realized GPT effect space is 4-dimensional, and we visualize it by plotting two 3-dimensional projections of it (the solid light green polytopes in Fig.~\ref{fg:spaces}(b),(c)).
-Qualitatively, $\mathcal{S}_{\rm realized}$ is a ball-shaped polytope, and $\mathcal{\tilde{E}}_{\rm realized}$ is a four-dimensional diamond with a ball-shaped polytope as its base.
+Omitting the first column of $\tilde{S}^{\rm realized}$ (because it contains no information), we visualize the realized GPT state space by plotting the convex hull of the vectors defined by the last three entries of each row of $\tilde{S}^{\rm realized}$ in a 3-dimensional space (the solid light blue polytope in Fig.~\ref{fg:spaces}(a)).
+As all four entries of each column of $\tilde{E}^{\rm realized}$ contain information, the convex hull of the vectors defined by these is 4-dimensional.
+To visualize the realized GPT effect space, therefore, we plot two 3-dimensional projections of it, namely, the projections ${\bf e} \mapsto (e_0, e_1, e_2)$ and ${\bf e} \mapsto (e_1, e_2, e_3)$ (the solid light green polytopes in Figs.~\ref{fg:spaces}(b) and ~\ref{fg:spaces}(c) respectively).\footnote{This is the same pair of projections used to visualize the 4-dimensional GPT effect spaces depicted in Fig.~\ref{fg:gptspaces}.} Qualitatively, $\mathcal{S}_{\rm realized}$ is a ball-shaped polytope, and $\mathcal{\tilde{E}}_{\rm realized}$ is a four-dimensional diamond with a ball-shaped polytope as its base.
 Note that they are qualitatively what one would expect if quantum theory is the correct description of nature.

 Next, we compute the duals of these spaces.
 How this is done is described in detail in Appendix~\ref{sc:dualcalc}.
 Our estimate of the set of GPT state vectors that are consistent with the realized GPT effects, $\mathcal{\tilde{S}}_{\rm consistent}= {\rm dual}(\mathcal{\tilde{E}}_{\rm realized})$, is plotted alongside $\mathcal{\tilde{S}}_{\rm realized}$ in Fig.~\ref{fg:spaces}(a) as a wireframe polytope.
 Similarly, our estimate of the set of GPT effect vectors consistent with the realized GPT states, $\mathcal{\tilde{E}}_{\rm consistent}= {\rm dual}(\mathcal{\tilde{S}}_{\rm realized})$, is plotted as a wireframe alongside $\mathcal{\tilde{E}}_{\rm realized}$ in Fig.~\ref{fg:spaces}(b),(c).